TheEditor/keyp/README.md

 # keyp

 > Local-first secret manager for developers
+> *"pass for the Node.js generation"*

 🚧 **Under Active Development** 🚧